-We find that the evidence for insulin degludec provides moderate certainty of a small comparative net health benefit in comparison to insulin glargine/detemir in patients with type 2 diabetes on basal-only or basal-bolus insulin regimens, based on "non-inferior" glycemic control and consistent findings of reduced nocturnal hypoglycemia.
-There is greater uncertainty in patients with type 1 diabetes, as no consistent and statistically-significant reductions in hypoglycemia have been observed in available meta-analyses.
-In addition, any potential benefits must be balanced by residual concerns about potentially higher rates of major adverse cardiovascular events in all subpopulations.
+We find that the evidence for insulin degludec provides moderate certainty of a small comparative net health benefit in comparison to insulin glargine U100/detemir in patients with type 2 diabetes on basal-only or basal-bolus insulin regimens, based on "non-inferior" glycemic control and consistent findings of reduced nocturnal hypoglycemia.
+There is greater uncertainty in patients with type 1 diabetes, as no consistent and statistically-significant reductions in hypoglycemia were demonstrated in available meta-analyses.
+In addition, any potential benefits must be balanced by residual concerns about potentially higher rates of major adverse cardiovascular events in all subpopulations and the nominally lesser reduction in HbA1c in the degludec group in 6/8 of the trials.
 With this risk in mind, and the resulting possibility (<10% in our estimation) that insulin degludec is actually harmful overall compared to other treatment options, we judge the current body of evidence on the comparative clinical effectiveness of insulin degludec to be "promising but inconclusive" using the ICER Evidence Rating Matrix.